-Environmental Hazard/Aspect Disruption to Commercial Fishing Activities No incidents of spatial conflict with fishing vessels/equipment occurs during the Lightning MSS Environmental Performance Outcome Defined as towed pontoons containing SBT the seismic vessel; use of source within 3k. (non-SBT fisheries) having to retrieve fishing the MSS activity or deviation of the MSS ves presence of a fishing vessel. m of a SBT towed pontoon; other equipment due to the presence of Measurement Criteria Incident records identify no incidents of spatia al conflict with fishing vessels.
+Environmental Hazard/Aspect Disruption to Commercial Fishing Activities No incidents of spatial conflict with fishing v Lightning MSS essels/equipment occurs during the Environmental Performance Outcome onmental Performance ome Defined as towed pontoons containing SBT not being given right-of-wa the seismic vessel; use of source within 3km of a SBT towed pontoon (non-SBT fisheries) having to retrieve fishing equipment due to the pres- the MSS activity or deviation of the MSS vessel from a seismic line due presence of a fishing vessel.
+Measurement Criteria Incident records identify no incidents of spatia al conflict with fishing vessels.
 Control Measure Performance Standard Measurement Criteria Support & scout vessel available to prevent spatial conflicts with fisheries A support vessel will scout within the MSS area for the duration of the MSS activity to ensure that possible spatial conflicts between MSS and other vessels are avoided.
 Vessel logs verify support vessel is present in the MSS area for the duration of MSS activities.
-Fishing Compensation for Temporarily displaced/damaged Fishing Equipment Compensation is paid to affected fishermen within the stated timeframe within Fishing Displacement Compensation Agreement Records of compensation confirm payment within stated timeframes.
+Fishing Compensation for Temporarily displaced/ damaged Fishing Equipment Compensation is paid to affected fishermen within the stated timeframe within Fishing Displacement Compensation Agreement Records of compensation confirm payment within stated timeframes.
 Towed SBT Pontoons given right-of-way In the event of spatial conflict towed SBT pontoons are given right-of-way over the seismic vessel.
 Vessel log verifies that on encounter with SBT Pontoons, vessel allows right-of-way of pontoons.
 Source not activated and shut-down in proximity to towed pontoon The acoustic array will not commence soft- start activities, and if operational will be shut-down, in the event that the seismic vessel is within 3km of a towed pontoon.
 MMO Master Sheet indicates that procedures for soft-start and shutdown are implemented appropriate to the towed pontoon presence.